eglassman/theory-in-hci/README.md

 and/or
 (7) fail to notice the observations that would confirm or contradict the theory's predictions.

 Note that a theory does not need to already have a name and an accumulation of papers collecting data that support and refine it.
 It can be the design argument [cite] behind a particular system, which offers an explanation for why this particular system works and implicitly predicts why other systems with the same characteristics should work.
-It can be
+It can be the more abstracted summary of findings from a grounded theory analysis of qualitative interviews.

+# Data format

+## Theory/thesis/concept/actionable principle schema-less "database"

+### (Named) theory format

+Note that theories have names and iterated on abstract sentences that explain testable predictions or descriptions of phenonema from which researchers can derive testable hypotheses.

+{
+"uid":"",
+"theory_name": " ",
+"alternative_names": [" ", ...],
+"theory_in_sentences": [" ", ...],
+"early_key_papers": [uid, ...],
+"key_summative_papers_or_books": [uid, ...],
+"key_authors": [" ", ...],
+"source_field": " "
+}

+## Paper format

+{
+"uid":"",
+"thesis_statements": [uid, ...],
+"concepts_defined": [uid, ...],
+"actionable_principles" : [{ }, ...],
+"theories_mentioned": [uid, ...],
+"concepts_mentioned": [uid, ...],
+"actionable_principles_derived_from" : [uid, ...],
+"results_analyzed_with_respect_to_or_in_light_of" : [uid, ...],
+"bibtex": " ",
+"field": " ",
+}

+### Emerging (unnamed) theory format

+{
+"uid":"",
+"thesis_statements": [{ }, ...],

-Scraps:
+# Scraps:

 from which HCI researchers can derive actionable principles to inform HCI work [e.g., using Generative Theories of Interactions methodology] and test hypotheses [e.g., by instantiating novel interfaces that follow those principles and evaluating their impact on humans].

-Todos:
+# Todos:

 [ ] translate Remarkable notes from during Kavli
 [ ] translate theory in HCI slides from Freiburg